PandaTwoxx/NodeJS-Template/README.md

 *   **`enhanceResponse(res: http.ServerResponse): EnhancedServerResponse`**:
     Extends the standard `http.ServerResponse` object with the `redirect` and `renderTemplate` methods.

+*   **`pullFile(filePath: string): string | undefined`**:
+    Reads the contents of a file at the given path.
+Returns the file content as a string or `undefined` if the file does not exist or cannot be read.

 ## `Router` Class

 The core of the routing functionality.